PauliusSab1/Store-Performance-Report/Store Performance Report.md

 <br>

 1.	**Minimum and Maximum Sales Revenue**
--	Minimum value of Sales Revenue was reached during February 2019 **(25.5K)** which represents sales revenue slowdown most likely caused by the end of a holiday season.
+-	Minimum value of Sales Revenue was reached during **February 2019 (25.5K)** which represents sales revenue slowdown most likely caused by the end of a holiday season.
--	Maximum value of Sales revenue was reached in December 2020 **(126.2k)**, which is more than double compared to sales revenue a year ago.
+-	Maximum value of Sales revenue was reached in **December 2020 (126.2k)**, which is more than double compared to sales revenue a year ago.

 2.	**Sharp Revenue Growth in Q4 – A Major Sales Increase**
 -	Historically, Q4 (Oct-Dec) has been the strongest quarter due to holiday shopping (Black Friday, Cyber Monday, Christmas sales).
--	**In November 2019**, company was able to reach **66k** sales for the first time during that year and in **December 2020**, company recorded **126k sales**.
+-	**In November 2019**, company was able to reach **66k sales** for the first time during that year and in **December 2020**, company recorded **126k sales**.
 The pandemic led to a significant boost in eCommerce sales, with Q4 seeing a rapid increase in sales revenue for both years.

 3.	**Declining growth months – February and April – indication of a weak consumer demand**
--	February and April are declining months for both 2019 and 2020 when it comes to sales revenue growth.
+-	February and April were declining months for both 2019 and 2020 when it comes to sales revenue growth.
 -	Q1 2020 finished strong (**89K in March**) but decreased significantly to **50.8K** in April.
 This represents a sharp decline in sales revenue of **42.9%**.
 -	Sales revenue lows in February 2019 and April 2020 suggests customer retention, pricing, or product – market fit issues.
 OfficeSupplies company may need to re-strategize through marketing, promotions, or change in pricing.